 Accommodation is widely available.
-There are about 50 international class hotels on all islands.
-However, the fees are high.
+There are about 50 international class hotels on all islands, however, the fees are high.
 In fact, everything in French Polynesia is expensive.
-A trip to French Polynesia on a budget is not as possible as you would think.
-Even buying groceries can affect your budget.
+A trip to French Polynesia on a budget is not as feasible as you would like.
+Even buying groceries can really affect your budget.
 So, a trip to French Polynesia is possible only if you can afford it.
 It is a luxury destination, so to speak.

 All in all, French Polynesia is worthy of your time.
 The location is ideal for a tropical vacation, and you get to enjoy a lot of things while there.
 As long as you take enough money with you, you are going to have a wonderful time.

 - The lowdown on How Citizens of France Can Enter French Polynesia During Coronavirus?

 - Are you wondering how Citizens of Germany Can Enter French Polynesia During Coronavirus?

 - Discover how the citizens of the United Kingdom can enter French Polynesia